Vliloks/javanews-telegrambot/README.md

 ![alt tag](https://i.ibb.co/tMHD0Bp/chat-bot-featured-1240x580.jpg "image")​

 ## Idea
-Make a bot that will notify everyone about new news from the groups which they are subscribed.
+Make a bot that will notify everyone about new posts from the groups which they are subscribed.

 # How it works
 Bot regularly checks for new articles in the JavaRush groups, that you subscribed, and makes distribution.